 The NSSN does not interfere in internal trade union business, but seeks to strengthen confidence, democracy and accountability at all levels of all our unions.
 We seek affiliations from all official trade union bodies, from local branches to national unions.

 We seek the co-operation and support of local trades union councils in building our network.
 In turn the NSSN can help revitalise dying trades councils and help to start new ones by putting known workplace reps in a town or city in touch with one another.
-While the Rail, Maritime and Transport (RMT) union played an essential role in founding the NSSN, several other unions including the CWU, PCS, POA, NUJ, NUM, BFAWU, NAPO and FBU have already supported us at national and regional level.
+While the Rail, Maritime and Transport (RMT) union played an essential role in founding the NSSN, several other unions including the CWU, Unite, POA, NUJ, NUM, BFAWU, NAPO and FBU have already supported us at national and regional level.